-Be very careful to follow your budget and look for items that are on sale.
-You can also try other ideas, including:
+Follow your budget and look for items that are on sale.
+You can also try other ideas such as:

 The holidays don’t have to be perfect, and putting the stress on yourself to do everything perfectly only makes the holidays harder.
 Set realistic expectations for yourself and stick to them.

 If you start feeling your pain level increase, stop and rest.
 Then re-evaluate your list of things to do.
 Prioritize the items that must be completed by a certain time, such as mailing presents.
 Check things off your list as you go, so you can see your progress.

 When you attend holiday parties or dinners, set a time limit for yourself.
 Even though these kinds of gatherings are lots of fun, they may increase your pain level.
 It’s okay to leave when you want to, so you stay as pain-free as possible.

 Saying yes when you really want to say no can have a major impact on your chronic pain and emotional health.
 Your friends, family and co-workers will understand if you need to say no sometimes.